FACT SHEETS

 Such consignments shall be forwarded as rapidly as possible, and the Power which permits their free passage shall have the right to prescribe the technical arrangements under which such passage is allowed.

 As will be discussed below, previous aid consignments into Gaza a) have been diverted from their destinations, b) were not under effective control and c) advantaged Hamas.
 As such, Israel is legally justified in preventing aid from entering Gaza until these conditions are rectified.
-Israel has created a plan, explained in this fact sheet, to prevent these conditions being breached.
+The creation of the Gaza Humanitarian Foundation was designed to prevent these conditions from being breached.

 There are many other treaties that provide obligations to warring parties.
 Many countries create their own military manuals on the laws of armed conflict, to interpret IHL for their troops.
 The International Committee of the Red Cross (ICRC) created a two-volume set of rules of customary international humanitarian law.
 These are ‘rules’ that the ICRC has distilled from treaty law as being universally accepted.